kuiyajei/PedestrianLights/README.md

 # (Nov.
-25)
+28)
 Current issues:
 - Green light needs fixing.
 Turns on unintentionally.
-- Red light and timer needs to be in sync
+- Red light doesn't turn on when it displays "0"

-To be done:
-Other cycles not finished